Ultramicrotomy

-Ultramicrotomy is a method for cutting specimens into extremely thin slices, called ultra-thin sections, that can be studied and documented at different magnifications in a transmission electron microscope (TEM).
+Ultramicrotomy is a method for cutting specimens into extremely thin slices, called ultra-thin sections, that can be studied and documented at different magnifications in an electron microscope such as a transmission electron microscope (TEM).
 It is used mostly for biological specimens, but sections of plastics and soft metals can also be prepared.
-Sections must be very thin because the 50 to 125 kV electrons of the standard electron microscope cannot pass through biological material much thicker than 150 nm.
+For example, recently ultramicrotomy was used to make 2D material devices and use it for DNA sensing.
+The biological sections must be very thin because the 50 to 125 kV electrons of the standard electron microscope cannot pass through biological material much thicker than 150 nm.
 For best resolutions, sections should be from 30 to 60 nm.
 This is roughly the equivalent to splitting a 0.1 mm-thick human hair into 2,000 slices along its diameter, or cutting a single red blood cell into 100 slices.